How to Test and Verify Your PixelFlow CAPI Setup

 Events may take up to 40 minutes to appear in Meta Events Manager after they're triggered.
 During initial testing, be patient and allow sufficient time for data to flow through the system.

-The PixelFlow dashboard provides detailed event logs where you can see exactly when and how each event was tracked.
+In your PixelFlow dashboard, you have access to event logs where you can see exactly when and how each event was tracked.

 What to look for in event logs: